nextflow-io/training/docs/hello_nextflow/02_hello_channels.md

 }
 ```

+!!! tip

+    You MUST use double quotes around the output filename expression (NOT single quotes), otherwise it will fail.

 This should produce a unique output file name for every call of each process.

 ### 2.5.
 Run the workflow and look at the results directory